Chair | Samya Z. Nasr, MD, ATSF | Ann Arbor, MI |

 • Develop Global Health Roadmap and finalize the document at Leadership Summit 2022.

-• Continue regular meetings of the ATS IHC International Health Forum.
+• Continue regular meetings of the ATS IHC International Health Forum, and identify themes and deliverables for each meeting.

-• Continue development of the 2022 5-year MECOR Strategic Plan.
+• Implement the 5-year MECOR Strategic Plan.
 Priority areas include: Faculty and Student Development, Alumni Engagement, Curriculum, and Growth Strategies.
-Final document to be finalized at in-person meeting January 2022.

 • Continue to promote the MECOR research award program and develop additional funding mechanisms.
-Develop additional fundraising opportunities in collaboration with the Funds For the Future Committee.
+Develop additional fundraising opportunities.

 • Evaluate existing relationships with peer organizations to generate value for international members.